-- The Perl DBI defines and implements an interface to databases

-- Plug-in driver modules do the database-specific work

-- DBI provides default methods, functions, tools etc for drivers

-- Not limited to the lowest common denominator

-- The Perl DBI has built-in...

-- Automatic error checking

-- Detailed call tracing/debugging

-- Flexible call profiling/benchmarking

-- Designed and built for speed
+- The Perl DBI defines and implements an interface to databases - Plug-in driver modules do the database-specific work - DBI provides default methods, functions, tools etc for drivers - Not limited to the lowest common denominator - Very mature.
+Continuous development after first release in 12th Oct 1994. - The Perl DBI has built-in... - Automatic error checking - Detailed call tracing/debugging - Flexible call profiling/benchmarking - Designed and built for speed